A simple quantum dot: numerical and variational solutions: Matrix Mechanics Calculation

-Recall that the two-dimensional box of side length $L$ is artificial, and should not impact the solutions for bound states.
-Nonetheless, $E_L$ is the ``natural" energy at this stage (it is the energy of the ground state for a one-dimensional infinite square well; the ground state for our two-dimensional empty box is therefore $2E_L$).
+Recall that the two-dimensional box is artificial and should not impact the solutions for bound states.
+Nonetheless, $E_L$ is the ``natural" energy at this stage (it is the energy of the ground state for a one-dimensional infinite square well of width $L$; the ground state for our two-dimensional empty box is therefore $2E_L$).
 The length $L$ will drop out of all physical results, provided $L \gg a$.
-For numerical calculations, it is clear that the range of the sum in Eq.~(\ref{a3}), in principle infinite, must be truncated at some large cutoff $N$.
-This is true for \cref{MMexpansion} and (\ref{mat_eq}) as well, so that the matrix becomes of order $N\times N$, where $N = N_{\rm max}\times N_{\rm max}$ and $N_{\rm max}$ is the cutoff for any one quantum number, $m_x$ or $m_y$.
-The value of $N_{\rm max}$ is increased until the eigenvalues are numerically converged, or we have reached computational limitations.
-Various symmetries can aid in speed-up.
+For numerical calculations, the range of the sum in Eq.~(\ref{a3}), in principle infinite, must be truncated at some large cutoff $N$.
+This is true for \cref{MMexpansion} and (\ref{mat_eq}) as well, so that the matrix $h_{nm}$ becomes of order $N\times N$, where $N = N_{\rm max}\times N_{\rm max}$ and $N_{\rm max}$ is the cutoff for $m_x$ and for $m_y$.
+The value of $N_{\rm max}$ is increased until the eigenvalues are numerically converged or until computational limitations are reached.
+Various symmetries can aid in speeding up the computations.
 For example, the potential is even about $x=L/2$ in $x$ and similarly in $y$, so eigenstates are either even or odd in these variables.
-If we focus on even eigenstates, which includes the ground state, then only odd integers need be considered in the expansion \cref{MMexpansion}, and therefore in the matrix equation \cref{a3}.
+If we focus on even eigenstates, which includes the ground state, then only odd integers need to be considered in the expansion \cref{MMexpansion}, and therefore in the matrix equation \cref{a3}.
 This also implies $P(n_x,m_x,n_y,m_y) = 4$.
 A similar simplification occurs if one considers only eigenstates that have definite $x\leftrightarrow y$ symmetry.